cocochief4/LLMafia/README.md

 The collected data of games is available under the `games` directory.
 Each game subdirectory contains files with the messages sent by all players, human and LLM, in addition to game-management messages, metadata, results and each game's configuration (after being anonymized).

+For a detailed overview of the dataset and files and for accessible download, [visit the dataset page on HuggingFace](https://huggingface.co/datasets/niveck/LLMafia).

 Analysis of the dataset is described thoroughly in our paper, with a focus on our LLM agent performance in the game from different perspectives.